 There’s a human cost that we bear as a result of these actions.
 Unsafe and unclean water ends up killing more people than wars and other forms of violence combined in a single year.
 Under 1% of the planet’s freshwater remains accessible to us.

 With no meaningful changes being witnessed, climate activists are of the view that this problem is only going to be exacerbated in the years to come.
-It’s unfortunate that such a list can even be created to begin with, but here are 12 rivers that can be categorized as the most polluted in the world.
+It’s unfortunate that such a list can even be created to begin with, but here are 12 that are vying for the ignominious reward of being the most polluted river in the world.

 Ganges River, India